FandaPeterka/FandaPeterka/README.md

 ## František Peterka
 🚀 **`Digital Solutions Creator (Software Developer | IT Specialist)`**

-I'm a 22-year-old software developer from the Czech Republic, currently studying Software Development at Unicorn University.
+I'm a 22-year-old software developer from the Czech Republic 🇨🇿, currently studying Software Development at Unicorn University 🎓.
 I’m passionate about crafting efficient, elegant solutions and always excited to dive into new challenges in the world of tech.

 ### A bit about me:

-- 🌐 **Web Developer**: My primary focus is on building dynamic, responsive websites and applications.
+- **Web Developer**: My primary focus is on building dynamic, responsive websites and applications.
 I enjoy working with JavaScript, TypeScript, React, Next.js, HTML, CSS, SQL, and MongoDB.

-- 💻 **Scripting Enthusiast**: Alongside web development, I also write PowerShell scripts to automate and simplify tasks, especially on Windows systems.
+- **Scripting Enthusiast**: Alongside web development, I also write PowerShell scripts to automate and simplify tasks, especially on Windows systems.

 ### My Current Focus: